google-deepmind/neural_testbed/README.md

     """Sets up a training procedure given ENN prior knowledge."""
 ```

-In order to submit to the testbed you need to define your own `TestbedAgent`: a
+A `TestbedAgent` is a function taking training data and optional prior knowledge
-function taking training data and optional prior knowledge and outputting an
+and outputting an
 `EpistemicSampler`.
 The `EpistemicSampler` outputs an approximate posterior
 sample for the unknown function `f` at a given `x`, for a given random `key`.
 Given a `TestbedAgent` the `neural_testbed` will handle everything else and
 output a performance measure for the quality of the uncertainty estimation of
 the agent.
 It can also evaluate the agent on real dataset by estimating the test
 cross-entropy loss.

 ### Installation